 From that day on I convinced myself not to go for my technical appendage so obsessively right after I finished a conversation with someone.

 That subconscious program that is running us which makes us unable to keep our hands empty for 15 minutes has to stop.

 So be mindful of your urge to go for your phone when you and your friend or partner or colleague depart.

 Wait for the person to be out of sight.

-While you may receive a notification at that very moment, still don’t reach for your phone.
+While you may receive a notification at that very moment, do not act.

-When that person catches you on your phone so fast, you may convey the message that the conversation you had wasn’t that important.
+When that person catches you on your phone, you may convey the message that the conversation you had wasn’t that important or memorable.

-Be in control of your phone.
-Notice that urge to place your hand in your pocket and then with that awareness: decide to postpone it.
+Be in control of that urge.
+Notice that urge to place your hand in your pocket, and then with that awareness: consciously decide to postpone it.